 Please submit work that has been completed in the past 2 years.
 Material in excess of the limits below will not be viewed by the committee.

 - 10 images in jpeg format, maximum size 1MB per image

 - 2 minutes (maximum length) digital video, hosted via Youtube or Vimeo.

 The residency is for four weeks in October 2017.
 The selected resident is provided with lodgings – a bedroom in a shared apartment, and a work studio.
 Airfares are reimbursed to the value of €200.
 Daily subsistence and material costs are the responsibility of the artist.
 No grants are currently available, however the selected candidate may be issued a letter of acceptance for individual grant seeking and funding applications.

-Deadline for applications is the 30th June 2017.
+Deadline for applications has been extended to the 15th of July 2017.
 The application form and further information can be found on this link.